GoogleCloudPlatform/podcast/site/content/post/episode-51-simon-says-with-sandeep-dinesh/index.md

 MARK: Please.
 Please, go right ahead.

 TIMOTHY: OK.
 So on "The Developer Show," we've been talking a lot about machine learning recently.
 And a lot developers know that TensorFlow is a fast, flexible, and scalable open source machine learning framework.
-But what they don't all seem to know is that you can train and run TensorFlow models on Google Cloud Platform.
+But what they don't all seem to know is that you can train and run TensorFlow models on Google Cloud.
 Can you tell us a little bit more about the details of that?

 SANDEEP: Yeah, that's a great question.
 So I think that when you are referring to is what we call the Google Cloud Machine Learning Platform, Cloud ML for short.
-And basically, it allows you to train models on Google Cloud Platform infrastructure, yeah.
+And basically, it allows you to train models on Google Cloud infrastructure, yeah.

 TIMOTHY: And that's, I think, really key.
 Because once you get into machine learning pretty deeply, your data is so large, and training takes so long on your desktop at home, that having a scalable infrastructure to train on becomes critical.

 FRANCESC: Yeah.
 It is definitely very, very important if you're going to start training models.
 So you can start with either your own model or choose one from the TensorFlow framework, which is open source.
 And then you're going to need to train those models.
-And no matter how big the data you're using is, you're going to be able to do that on managed and completely scalable infrastructure on Google Cloud Platform.
+And no matter how big the data you're using is, you're going to be able to do that on managed and completely scalable infrastructure on Google Cloud.

 And then once you're done, you're going to be able to serve those trained models.
 So you can do predictions based on that with live traffic, again, on Google Cloud ML.